 The program is a compiled AutoIt script, and your antivirus software will probably warn you against using it.
 If you don't trust my software, don't use my software.
-Please do not waste your extremely valuable time writing me an e-mail asking whether or not the software is safe.
+Please do not waste your extremely valuable time writing me an e-mail informing me that your anti-virus program has flagged this software, or asking whether the software is safe.

-While it is running, the program continually watches the selected directory (typically C:\TEMP) for newly-created files with these extensions:
+While this program is running, it continually watches the selected directory (typically C:\TEMP) for newly-created files with these extensions:

 I strongly recommend that you do not set the program up to watch a directory containing documents or other files that you want to keep, because this program deletes printfiles (and some files named *.TMP) without warning.
 So please, when installing this program, designate a watched folder where you do not keep any documents or other files that you want to keep.

 You can set up your DOS or 16-bit software to "print" to a file named (for example) C:\TEMP\OUTPUT.PRN and PrintFilePrinter will try to print it to your default Windows printer.
 It works this way: